 Hypothetical, but it happens more often than not : So it’s one of those flareup, crampy days.
 But you HAVE to go to work.
 You have to run errands.
 You have to face the world.
 What do YOU do?
 Can’t plug a heating pad in and walk around all day – you’d need one hellava long extension cord…Painkillers may not be an option for you that day.
 You may need your full faculties.
 Lord knows I do…

 So I’m exploring options as far as “inconspicuous” pain relief.

 I personally keep this in my drawer at work this small, microwaveable heating pad.
 It’s filled with rice, flax, and lavender.
 A quick 1 minute in the microwave, and I slip this bad boy beneath my shirt.
 If I get hauled into a meeting, I slip it out and hide it back in my drawer.
 It’s not the best for mobility, but it’s hidden all day beneath my shirt.
-If interested, you can find several different type and patterns on Etsy.
-I recommend this shop here.
+EndoFemm wearable heating pads by Pelvic Pain Solutions are my favorite and well worth the money.